-Through an analysis of 2019 job postings data, the specialized skills most requested by employers can be identified.
-As presented in the following table, most skills relate to "hard skills," such as Sales, Scheduling, Budgeting, and Project Management.
+Through an analysis of 2021 job postings data, the specialized skills most requested by employers can be identified.
+As presented in the following table, customer service is the largest skill, along with "hard skills" such as Sales, Scheduling, Budgeting, and Project Management.
 The 15 most frequently requested skills are listed in the table below.